COMHIS/estc/inst/examples/Shakespeare.md

 Lahti](http://www.iki.fi/Leo.Lahti)).
 Often on Friday nights we skype to discuss digital humanities, a field that nicely combines our mutual interests in science and philosophy.
-Today’s task was to do something to celebrate Shakespeare & Cervantes.
+Today’s task was to do something to celebrate the 400th anniversary of Shakespeare & Cervantes.

 We decided to build on our peculiar interest in [library catalogues](https://www.liberquarterly.eu/article/10.18352/lq.10112/)